Model Selection Principles in Misspecified Models: Numerical examples

-where it is assumed that $\varepsilon \sim N(0, \sigma^2)$ and is independent of $x$.
-We kept the rest of the setting the same as in Section \ref{sec6.1} and set $n = 50, 200, 5000$ and $\sigma = 0.5, 1$.
-Our model assumes that the data were generated from a polynomial model with constant variance.
-So the family of our working models does not include the true model due to the heteroscedasticity.
-For each dataset, we fit the polynomial regression model of order from 1 up to 6 and used AIC, BIC, GAIC, GBIC, and SIC to select the order of polynomial regression.
-Table \ref{tab5} summarizes the comparison results of the frequency of estimated order of polynomial regression model.
-We see that GAIC performed no better than AIC, and both of them tended to select large model.
-SIC and GBIC performed significantly better than all other information criteria, indicating the usefulness of capturing the difference between the estimated error variance and the apparent residual variance.
+where $y$ is the response, $x \sim N(0,1)$ is the covariate, and the error $\varepsilon \sim N(0, \sigma^2)$ is independent of $x$.
+We simulated 100 data sets from this model, each of which contains $n$ i.i.d. observations, with $n = 20$, $40$, $80$, and $\sigma = 0.25$ and $0.5$, respectively.
+Although the data were generated from model (\ref{094}), we fit the polynomial regression model with constant variance which is incorrectly specified.
+For each data set, we first fit the polynomial regression model with constant variance of order 1 up to 6 and then selected the final model using the same five model selection criteria.
+Table 4 summarizes the comparison results of the frequency of estimated order of polynomial regression model.
+The conclusions are similar to those in Section \ref{sec5.1.1}.
+The improved performance of GAIC, GBIC, and $\mbox{GBIC}_p$ over AIC and BIC indicates the usefulness of the second-order terms in capturing the difference between the estimated error variance and the apparent residual variance.